nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/command-endpoint.md

 ### Documents

-The documents JSON entity is a list of JSON document entities and have the entity type "`documents`".
+The documents JSON entity is a list of JSON document entities and have the entity type `documents`.
 The documents in the list are containing only the required top level properties.

 Example: